meetecho/janus-gateway/README.md

 	-k, --cert-key=filename       HTTPS/DTLS certificate key
 	-S, --stun-server=filename    STUN server(:port) to use, if needed (e.g.,
 								  gateway behind NAT, default=none)
+	-e, --public-ip=ipaddress     Public address of the machine, to use in SDP -r, --rtp-port-range=min-max  Port range to use for RTP/RTCP (only available if the installed libnice supports it)

 Options passed through the command line have the precedence on those specified in the configuration file.
 To start the gateway, simply run: